Updated July 7, 2023

 os.mkdir(path, mode =0o777, *, dir_fd = none)

-- path: This parameter is used for specifying the file system path which is either a string or bytes object which represents a path-like object.
+- The “path” parameter is used in the os.mkdir() function to specify the file system path for the directory to be created.
+It can be either a string or bytes object that represents a path-like object.

 Example of mkdir() function.